 While there are mental influence signs and how they can help query and diagnose your thoughts in the privacy of our bikes or cars, there are also signs appropriate to the global circulation of human dust and breath.
 This is significant in the COVID-19 moment, and the global pandemic, where we are afraid to breathe, and everyone can be seen as a vector of the virus.

 Re-contextualizing these into the gallery environment is also fun.
 They seem to carry the same authority of speaking words with the power of color, icons, and tightly reflective materials.
+And let us not forget that airplanes were one of the primary ways the Covid virus was spreading internationally.

 We can also mix signs with other roadside paraphernalia.
 Warning cones also represent ways to speak loud and colorful messages.
 Combining things like dust mops (suggestive of bacteria) or natural human hair with the two signs below creates new associations.